• Skip to primary navigation

 With all these madeleine pans out there, how will you ever decide?
 You could end up with a pan from any number of brands.

-This decision should be based on personal preference - which means it can involve some serious weighing action.
+This decision should be based on personal preference, which means it can involve serious weighing.
 So which brand do you like best?

-Both Lekue madeleine mold and Tefal madeleine pan are inexpensive best sellers for beginners.
+Both the Lekue madeleine mold and the Tefal madeleine pan are inexpensive best sellers for beginners.

-Le Creuset is a company that has been around for decades, and they still make some of the best kitchen tools and cookware out there.
+Le Creuset is a company that has been around for decades, and it still makes some of the best kitchen tools and cookware.

-The Moul'flex madeleine mold from silicone is an excellent example of the craftsmanship at De Buyer.
+The Moul'flex madeleine mold made of silicone is an excellent example of the craftsmanship at De Buyer.

-The pan's superior heat conduction makes it even more perfect for making traditional small sponge cakes that are sure not to disappoint.
+The pan's superior heat conduction makes it even better for making traditional small sponge cakes that are sure not to disappoint.

 Gobel, another French brand, is a go-to for home bakers and chefs who want to make authentic madeleines.

-The company offers both an all 36-count madeleine baking sheet and a mini madeleine pan - perfect sizes when entertaining guests or just needing more than one dessert going at once.
+The company offers both a 36-count madeleine baking sheet and a mini madeleine pan - perfect sizes when entertaining guests or just needing more than one dessert going at once.

-Another must-have nonstick mold for your kitchen is the Silpat madeleine mold (sold by Amazon and Sur La Table), which provides an easy release of your baked treats.
+Another must-have nonstick mold for your kitchen is the Silpat madeleine mold (sold by Amazon and Sur La Table), which makes it easy to release your baked treats.

 This French invention has been around since 1959, and it still rules supreme as one of, if not the best options available today.